Identifying the best Spanish tapas is of course an impossible task, but pointing to some favorites is marginally easier.

 No one really knows the history of tapas.
 Some say they came from placing a piece of bread over a drink to keep out the flies (tapa means both 'lid' and 'to cover' in Spanish).

-Other legends date tapas back to either King Alfonso X or XIII so... who knows?
+Other legends date tapas back to either King Alfonso X or XIII so... how did tapas originate?
+Who knows!

 What is undeniable is that tapas have taken the world by storm.